liamstatham/LearningJournal/README.md

   - Azure fundamentals certification
   - 100 Days of code (C#/python)

+### 18/06/21
+  - MVC http handlers and modules
+  - HTTP routing in the MVC framework using MVC handler.

 ### 17/06/21
   - MVC request life cycle learning
   - Events through the request lifecycle and what they do/why